57blocks/website-article/articles/Mastering Layer 1 Blockchain Testing: A Comprehensive Guide/README.md

 **Solana's Durable Nonce Bug (2022):** A protocol-level bug in Solana's transaction processing caused inconsistent behavior between validators when handling durable nonce transactions.
 Some validators accepted resubmitted transactions while others rejected them, creating a network fork and 4.5-hour outage.
 This was a fundamental consensus-level issue that better transaction edge case testing would have caught.

-These cases demonstrate that omitting Comprehensive testing at the blockchain protocol level is critically important, far exceeding the significance in traditional software development.
+These cases demonstrate that comprehensive testing at the blockchain protocol level is critically important, far exceeding the significance in traditional software development.
 This importance is driven by six key factors:

 * the immutability of blockchain code makes errors difficult to fix, as demonstrated by the Polygon Heimdall Bridge vulnerability persisting for 5 years;
 * protocol-level vulnerabilities directly threaten user funds, potentially leading to billions in losses;